What improvements add value to your home?

 We have already helped Home Owners, Property Developers & Buy-to-Let investors sell their properties.
 Word is getting around town that Nicholas Humphreys (Sheffield – Broomhill & Crookes) is selling houses in Sheffield.

-To help people prepare to sell their house, we have already written articles on How to Find an Estate Agent to Sell Your Home and 7 Awesome Things You Can Lean to Sell Your House Quickly so it stands to reason, we should share some interesting facts & figures on what improvements add the most value to your home.
+To help people prepare to sell their house, we have already written articles on How to Find an Estate Agent to Sell Your Home and How to Sell Your Home Quickly, so it stands to reason, we should share some interesting facts & figures on what improvements add the most value to your home.

 WHICH IMPROVEMENTS CAN ADD THE MOST VALUE TO YOUR HOME?